bobmatyas/express-exercise-1/README.md

-# GRAND CIRCUS EXPRESS EXERCISE 1
+l# GRAND CIRCUS EXPRESS EXERCISE 1

 Task: Continuing from Express Lab 1, add a front-end to display the shopping cart items from your back-end API.